vramana/blog/content/posts/distribute_review_load.md

 - Filter the pull requests that were updated in the last week
 - Fetch pull request reviews for each pull request that occurred in the last week
 - Aggregate the review requests by reviewer, count reviews left and pull request count
-- Print the aggregated data or push it Slack/Discord
+- Print the aggregated data or push it to Slack/Discord

 The path was clear, but I was feeling a bit lazy to write code 😅.
 So, I chose ChatGPT as my coding assistant.
 After an hour of back and forth and testing the generated code, I have done it.
 Here is a link